mikefulb/alpacadsc/docs/source/usage.rst

 Using With Planetarium Software ...............................

-First start the AlpacaDSCDriver service with the command:
+First start the Alpaca DSC driver service as shown in the section :ref:`Starting The Alpaca Service`.

-    python -m AlpacaDSCDriver.StartService

 Then use your software to connect to the service.
 The software must support Alpaca to work with this driver.
 You will want to configure the server IP as 127.0.0.1 or "localhost" and the server port as 8000.

-Once connected to the AlpacaDSCDriver service the driver will still need to be synchronized with the sky before it can report the position of the telescope.
+Once connected to the Alpaca DSC driver service the driver will still need to be synchronized with the sky before it can report the position of the telescope.
 This is done by finding a star in your planetarium program and then manually pushing the telescope so the same star is centered in the eyepiece.
 Now use